massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 In this tutorial, we will go through all the steps required to create a smart-contract on Massa.

-You can find the complete project on this `Github repository <https://github.com/massalabs/massa-sc-examples/tree/main/games/tictactoe>`__.
+You can find the complete project on this `Github repository <https://github.com/massalabs/massa-sc-example-sum>`_.

 Prerequisites
 -------------

 Smart-contracts are written in `Assembly Script <https://www.assemblyscript.org/>`_, and so we’ll assume that you have some familiarity with it, but you should be able to follow along even if you’re coming from a different programming language.
 We’ll also assume that you’re familiar with programming concepts like functions, objects, arrays, and to a lesser extent, classes.

-For the decentralized website part, we'll assume that you have some familiarity with HTML and JavaScript.
-If you want to have more details, you can follow `this great tutorial from React <https://reactjs.org/tutorial/tutorial.html>`_ from which the dApp is heavily inspired from.

 Writing your smart-contract
 ---------------------------